john2w2/Automated-Dip-Pen/README.md

 # Development
 1. Clone repo
 2. Switch to branch `dev` or create new branch with `git checkout -b new_branch_name`
-3. Open a pull request to `main` when ready, never push to `main` directly
+3. Open a pull request to `main` when ready